Vyral/brett-jennings-recruiting/_podcasts/ep04-from-300-to-1b-kevin-cruz-s-story-of-growth-and-resilience.md

 excerpt: >-
   Join Brett Jennings, the founder of Real Experts, and Kevin Cruz, the founder and president of Kinetic Real Estate
-youtube_alternate_image:
+youtube_alternate_image: /uploads/brett-jennings-podcast-img.webp
 pullquote:
 ---
 {% include excerpt.html %}

-&lt;iframe style="border-radius:12px" src="https://open.spotify.com/embed/episode/0RGAotGREBJhsOSzkHQ02s/video?utm\_source=generator" width="624" height="351" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"&gt;&lt;/iframe&gt;
+&lt;iframe style=”border-radius:12px” src=”https://open.spotify.com/embed/episode/0RGAotGREBJhsOSzkHQ02s/video?utm\_source=generator” width=”624” height=”351” frameBorder=”0” allowfullscreen=”” allow=”autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture” loading=”lazy”&gt;&lt;/iframe&gt;

 Join Brett Jennings, the founder of Real Experts, and Kevin Cruz, the founder and president of Kinetic Real Estate, one of the top 15 Mega Teams in California and ranked \#54 in the US with over $1 billion in real estate sold, in this episode of The Real Experts podcast.

-Kevin's journey began in the Philippines, where he immigrated to the U.S. at the age of 13.
-Starting with just $300, Kevin's entrepreneurial spirit led him to a range of ventures, from working in a pizza shop to launching his own event production company.
+Kevin’s journey began in the Philippines, where he immigrated to the U.S. at the age of 13.
+Starting with just $300, Kevin’s entrepreneurial spirit led him to a range of ventures, from working in a pizza shop to launching his own event production company.

-Kevin's story is not just about business success.
+Kevin’s story is not just about business success.
 He navigated immigration hurdles, early setbacks in multi-level marketing, and the pivot to real estate.
 Each experience shaped his mindset and approach to helping others.

 Starting part-time in real estate in 2015, Kevin quickly realized the importance of personal development and mentorship.
 By 2021, he scaled his business to over 250 units annually, emphasizing client care and leveraging social media.